lauren-herrington/Colorscope/index.md

 ![Colorscope Logo](C:\Users\Lauren\Documents\college\Engineering Entrepreneurship\Colorscope website\Colorscope logo.png)
 ### Bringing color to the world of special education therapy

   Sensory stimulation is an important aspect of development in persons with disabilities.
-Therapists need these devices to help individuals and current competitors in the market have driven up the prices of these essential tools.
+Therapists need these devices to help individuals perceive and embrace the world around them.
 When you purchase a product from Colorscope, we ensure a quality product at a reasonable price.

 ## Why You Should Choose Colorscope: